 How did post-apartheid South Africa succumb to one of the most infamous and long-lasting corruption scandals in recent memory?
-The allegations, that leading politicians manipulated the procurement process for an arms deal worth USD 5 billion at the time in return for bribes of as much as USD 300 million from the seller companies, have dogged President Jacob Zuma since the early 2000s and led to investigations in five jurisdictions.
+The allegations, that leading politicians manipulated the procurement process for an arms deal worth USD 5 billion at the time in return for bribes of as much as USD 300 million from the seller companies, have dogged former President Jacob Zuma (2009-2018) since the early 2000s and led to investigations in five jurisdictions.
 Yet most of the decision-makers involved in the Strategic Arms Procurement Package episode have escaped justice, and the most promising revelations uncovered by investigators have never been fully developed into prosecutions.
 After only two convictions, the arms deal has left a legacy of impunity in one of Africa’s most promising young democracies.

 Buyer country: South Africa

 - Thyssen-Krupp, Blohm+Voss, Howaldtswerke-Deutsche Werft, Ferrostaal (Germany)